List of former Universal Studios Florida attractions: Ghostbusters Spooktacular

 Ghostbusters Spooktacular was a 20-minute, Ghostbusters-themed stage show that opened with Universal Studios Florida in 1990.
 The original version of the show was hosted by a production assistant and based upon events and ghosts in the films.
 The second version was hosted by Louis Tully and featured a pre-show.
-It was closed on November 8, 1996, to make way for Twister...Ride it Out which opened in 1998.
+It was closed on November 8, 1996, to make way for Twister...Ride It Out which opened in 1998.

+Hollywood Rip Ride Rockit

+Hollywood Rip Ride Rockit was a steel roller coaster that opened in 2009.
+On this ride, guests could pick a song they wanted to listen to on the ride.
+The ride was permanently closed on August 18, 2025, to make way for a "new experience."
+This attraction was originally part of Production Central until 2023.

 Islands of Adventure Preview Center

-Islands of Adventure Preview Center was a preview center which operated during the construction of Islands of Adventure from 1997 to 1999.
+Islands of Adventure Preview Center was a preview center which operated during the construction of Universal Islands of Adventure from 1997 to 1999.
 It replaced The Screen Test Home Video Adventure.
 The Preview Center was designed to give guests a sneak peek at some of the themes and attractions for Islands of Adventure.
 In the attraction, guests would walk through various rooms themed to the various "Islands" in the new park.
 The final room stated when the Islands of Adventure park would open, and showed guests Universal's future plans for the Universal Orlando Resort.
 The Preview Center was closed shortly after the opening of Islands of Adventure.